 - breakfast or lunchtime clubs

-Principals, in their supervision of voluntary religious activities and prayer groups, must ensure that:
+Principals, in their supervision of VSA must ensure that:

 - parental permission is obtained

-- students or members of religious persuasions do not attempt to proselytise or convert non-adherents of their religion to their faith in the course of school authorised activities.
+- students or members of religious persuasions do not engage in attempts to proselytise or convert non-adherents of their religion to their faith during school authorised activities.
+Proselytising or converting non-adherents refers to behaviours intended to put pressure on students who do not have permission to participate in VSA.